pkey/angular-demo/README.md

 ## Production server

 When in production, application can be launched via `yarn start`.
+It will use the `server.js` to launch a standalone server to handle proxying and static file serving.

 ### Environment variables